 G. The location of any underground storage tanks for fuel or other chemical storage, including the tank types, capacities, and conditions shall be shown.
 If existing underground storage tanks are present at the site, their location, size, capacities, type and date of installation shall be given.
 The Fire Chief will determine whether the tanks may be reused or should be removed.

 H. Storm drainage runoff calculations used for the drainage system design must be prepared by and display the seal of a registered professional engineer.
-These calculations must be based on a recognized standard method (usually the Rational Formula or Soil Conservation Service Method).
-The calculations must contain a written summary explaining the rationale of the design so that a lay person can understand the basic design approach and its validity for the site in question.
-Furthermore, the calculations should be fully documented including copies of charts or other reference sources to make review possible.
+These calculations must be based on a recognized standard method (usually the Rational Formula or Natural Resources Conservation Service Method).
+The calculations must contain a written summary explaining the rationale of the design so that a layperson can understand the basic design approach and its validity for the site in question.
+Furthermore, the calculations should be fully documented, including copies of charts or other reference sources to make review possible.
 The pre- and post-development runoff rates must be provided.
-The use of computergenerated reports is acceptable, however, the source of the software should be identified.
+The use of computer-generated reports is acceptable; however, the source of the software should be identified.

 (1) Calculations shall be provided to support the sizing of all drainage structures and pipes.
 The system design shall not result in serious flood hazards during a one-hundred-year storm.
-If the site plan includes a 'reserve parking' area, the storm drainage system for this area should be included in these calculations.
+If the site plan includes a reserve parking area, the storm drainage system for this area should be included in these calculations.

-(2) Location and types of stormwater drainage facilities including notes on the construction materials of any pipes, culverts, catchbasins or any other system component.
+(2) Location and types of stormwater drainage facilities, including notes on the construction materials of any pipes, culverts, catch basins or any other system component.
 Sufficient information relating to placement of the drainage system components (rim and invert elevations, pipe slopes, amount of cover, etc.) shall be shown so that the operation of the system can be evaluated.
 Any drainage ponds intended to be constructed shall be shown, fully dimensioned.
-If a 'Reserve Parking Area' is proposed, the plan shall show the stormwater drainage structures intended for construction should the reserve parking area be built in the future.
+If a reserve parking area is proposed, the plan shall show the stormwater drainage structures intended for construction should the reserve parking area be built in the future.

-(3) A typical detail of a proposed catch basin, diversion box, emergency slidegate, manhole, headwall, retaining wall, walkway, subdrain, waterway, leaching basin, drainage pond, or other similar structure, if any must be shown.
-In the Groundwater Protection Overlay District, catchbasins must be precast concrete with gas traps (Lebaron 1-219, Neenah 3705, or equivalent).
-Precast catchbasins must show gas traps and construction joints sealed with a minimum of oneinch butyl-rubber gastight sealant or equivalent caulking material.
+(3) A typical detail of a proposed catch basin, diversion box, emergency slidegate, manhole, headwall, retaining wall, walkway, subdrain, waterway, leaching basin, drainage pond, or other similar structure, if any, must be shown.
+In the Groundwater Protection Overlay District, catch basins must be precast concrete with gas traps (Lebaron 1-219, Neenah 3705, or equivalent).
+Precast catch basins must show gas traps and construction joints sealed with a minimum of one-inch butyl-rubber gas-tight sealant or equivalent caulking material.

 (4) Water balance calculations for sites all or partly within a Groundwater Protection Overlay District: The portion of the site in each Groundwater Protection Overlay District shall be noted.
 A yearly hydrologic water balance calculation for pre- and post-development conditions based on annual precipitation that quantifies evapotranspiration, runoff, recharge and septic flow shall be included.
 Compliance with applicable portions of § 300-4.5 of the Zoning Bylaw shall be demonstrated.

-I. If the site lies within a known aquifer or potential area the Board may require a hydrogeological study based on the most current groundwater survey.
+I. If the site lies within a known aquifer or potential area, the Board may require a hydrogeological study based on the most current groundwater survey.

 J. The plan must include existing and proposed pavement, sidewalks, grass strips and side slopes.